amirthavarshiniCSE/CUDA-Vs-CPU-AUTO-FRAME-EXTRACTOR/README.md

-The **Motion Frame Extractor** is a Google Colab–ready project that extracts only the frames containing movement from a video using OpenCV.
+The **CPU-Based Motion Frame Extractor** is a Google Colab–ready project developed for detecting and saving only the frames from a video that contain motion, using the OpenCV library.
-It works by comparing consecutive frames, identifying changes, and saving only those with significant motion.
-The notebook allows users to upload a video, process it efficiently, and display the first few motion frames.
+This version is designed to operate entirely on the CPU, making it suitable for environments without access to GPU acceleration.
+The motion detection works by comparing pixel differences between consecutive frames to identify significant changes, which are then saved as individual images.
-It also measures the total time taken for processing and provides an option to download all saved frames as a ZIP file.
+The notebook allows users to upload a video, processes it efficiently, displays a preview of the first few motion frames, measures the total time taken for processing, and offers the option to download all detected frames in a ZIP file.
-This tool is ideal for video analysis tasks where detecting and isolating motion is important.
+This CPU-based implementation provides a practical and accessible solution for motion-based video analysis, and in this project, it is used as a baseline for performance comparison with a GPU-accelerated version.
-Future improvements could include GPU acceleration (CUDA), keyframe summarization, and real-time webcam support.
+The comparison focuses on key aspects such as processing speed, accuracy of detection, and system efficiency, helping to evaluate the trade-offs between CPU and GPU-based frame extraction techniques.